 Infrastructure plans and strategies

-On behalf of Auckland motorists, the AA is closely engaged with the plans and strategies that will shape Auckland’s transport infrastructure future.
-Two key documents are Auckland Transport’s Integrated Transport Programme (the 30-year investment programme to deliver on the transport goals of the Auckland Plan) and Auckland Council’s Long-Term Plan.
-As these documents are developed and debated, the AA will ensure that the views and interests of motorists are strongly represented.
+On behalf of Auckland AA Members and all Auckland motorists, the AA is closely engaged with the plans and strategies that will shape Auckland’s transport infrastructure future, particularly the Auckland Transport Alignment Project and the Auckland Council’s Long-Term Plan.
+On key issues such as where and when to invest in infrastructure, the possibility of congestion charging in Auckland, and new tools to raise revenue for transport, the AA will ensure that the views and interests of motorists are strongly represented.

 Auckland Matters newsletter

 Auckland Matters is the AA’s newsletter on Auckland transport infrastructure issues.
-The aim of the newsletter is to raise awareness, encourage debate, and push for policy approaches that we believe will help to deliver the best transport outcomes for Auckland.
+The aim of the newsletter is to raise awareness, encourage debate, and push for the right policy approaches.
 Each edition focuses on a different transport theme, providing insights into the opinions of our Auckland Membership and a set of recommendations for local and central government officials.

-The AA Auckland District Council's 2016 AGM was held on Monday 22 February at 5.30pm at AA Head Office West Boardroom, Level 17, 99 Albert Street, Auckland.
-At the AGM the minutes of the 2015 Auckland District Council AGM were approved, a report on the District’s affairs was presented, and the Association’s annual report and balance sheet were received.
+The AA Auckland District Council's 2017 AGM was held on Monday 20 February at 5.15pm in the Phoenix Room of the City Life Hotel, 171 Queen Street, Auckland.
+At the AGM the minutes of the 2016 Auckland District Council AGM were approved, a report on the District’s advocacy activities was presented, and the Association’s annual report and balance sheet were received.
 Auckland AA Members may attend and vote at the Annual General Meeting.
 Admission to the meeting is by presentation of your current financial AA Membership card.

 Auckland District Councillors